 Moss Rock Preserve Boulder Field

 The most unique feature at Moss Rock Preserve is Boulder Field.
 An enormous field of giant boulders offer an abundance of climbing options for the adventurous — and the timid (me).
-A map of Boulder Field provides climbers with a variety of challenges.

 What I like most, though, is that climbers here are friendly.
 More experienced climbers coach newbies through the climbing routes.
 They share climbing safety equipment, especially bouldering crash pads which are expensive.

 I was also impressed by the families climbing together.
 In this disconnected age, watching families work together to reach the top is so refreshing!

 Visiting Moss Rock Preserve

 Hours: Daylight, 365 days a year.